Australia

 Spouse contribution tax offset

 If a resident spouse's assessable income (and reportable fringe benefits and employer superannuation contributions) does not exceed AUD 40,000, a resident may make a maximum rebatable contribution of AUD 3,000 for the spouse (including a de facto spouse) to a complying superannuation fund or retirement savings account (RSA) and obtain a spouse contributions tax offset.
-It is also a requirement that the spouse did not have a total superannuation balance in excess of the balance cap, i.e. AUD 1.9 million as at 30 June 2023 (up from AUD 1.7 million at 30 June 2022) for contributions made from 1 July 2023, or exceed the non-concessional contribution cap.
+It is also a requirement that the spouse did not have a total superannuation balance in excess of the general transfer balance cap immediately before the start of the income year in which the contribution is made (i.e. AUD 2 million as at 30 June 2025 for contributions made from 1 July 2025), or exceed the non-concessional contribution cap.
 The maximum offset is AUD 540 (the tax offset is the amount of the contribution x 18%) and applies if the spouse's assessable income (including reportable fringe benefits and employer superannuation contributions) is not more than AUD 37,000.

 Innovation investment offset